likelian/Lab_spring2022/README.md

  3. If none of the audio features work, use a literature-based reverb rule.
  4. rule-based EQ
  5. verify the commercial tool for IR extraction

+* * *

+#### 3/17/2022

+**Done:**

+1. Tried the following features with reverb time, and none of them work
+    * vocal onset density
+    * mixture beat density
+    * mixture downbeat density
+    * mixture chord change density
+2. Review and modfify the rule-based frequency masking model in the paper

+**Meeting:**
+Since the audio feature and reverb time do not align, go back to the simple linear reverb time and tempo model.

+What to do if deep learning does not show any correlation?
+The risk is always there.
+One thing to do is to extend the dataset by source separation.

+Prepare audio examples for the Monday presentation.
+EQ implementation is not necessary.

+About the rule-based frequency masking model, apply a K-filter or dBA filter before determining the essential frequency range.

+Be aware of overfitting when tuning the rule-based system.
+Maybe use an iterative process to listen to many audio files and tweak a bit every time.
+Humans are neural networks and we can be overfitting the problems too.

+**To-DO:**

+1. Rule-based reverb model
+2. Rule-based EQ model
+3. Audio example for presentation
+4. revise the presentation
+5. get the plugin